Saibot393/perceptive/README.md

 # Perceptive

- A Foundry VTT module to add a few loosely related vision based features, currently implemented features are:
+ A Foundry VTT module to add a few loosely related vision based features.

+ A tutorial for some of the features can be found [here](https://www.youtube.com/watch?v=NZwZUu-Sczk).

+ Currently implemented features are:

 ## Door lock peeking